 Pledged Practice Plan Funds means that portion of the Practice Plan Funds of a Health Institution now or hereafter constituting a Member of the Revenue Financing System which has been pledged to the payment of Parity Debt by the Board by the adoption of an amendment to the Master Resolution; provided, however, that any such pledge may be limited in amount and in any manner, extent or duration as provided in such amendment.
-The Board pledged \$4300,000 from the Practice Plan Funds from The University of Texas Southwestern Medical Center at Dallas commencing in the fiscal year in which Parity Debt was first issued for the project and ending when such Health Institution's Direct Obligation relating to the project for which such pledge was made has been fully paid and satisfied.
+The Board pledged \$4,500,000 from the Practice Plan Funds from The University of Texas Southwestern Medical Center at Dallas commencing in the fiscal year in which Parity Debt was first issued for the project and ending when such Health Institution's Direct Obligation relating to the project for which such pledge was made has been fully paid and satisfied.
 Except as provided above, Pledged Revenues do not currently include any other Practice Plan Funds.

-Pledged Revenues means, subject to the provisions of the Prior Encumbered Obligations, collectively (i) the Pledged Tuition Fee, (ii) the Pledged General Fee, (iii) the Pledged Practice Plan Funds, (iv) the Pledged General Tuition, and (v) any or all of the revenues, funds, and balances now or hereafter lawfully available to the Board and derived from or attributable to any Member of the Revenue Financing System which are lawfully available to the Board for payments on Parity Debt; provided, however, that the following shall not be included in Pledged Revenues unless and to the extent set forth in a supplement to the Master Resolution: (a) the interest of the University System in the Available University Fund under Article VII, Section 18 of the State Constitution, including the income therefrom and any fund balances relating thereto (see "FINANCIAL MANAGEMENT OF TEXAS SYSTEM-Fund Balances related thereto (see "FINANCIAL MANAGEMENT OF THE UNIVERSITY OF TEXAS SYSTEM-Debt Management and Anticipated Financings-Financing
+Pledged Revenues means, subject to the provisions of the Prior Encumbered Obligations, collectively (i) the Pledged Tuition Fee, (ii) the Pledged General Fee, (iii) the Pledged Practice Plan Funds, (iv) the Pledged General Tuition, and (v) any or all of the revenues, funds, and balances now or hereafter lawfully available to the Board and derived from or attributable to any Member of the Revenue Financing System which are lawfully available to the Board for payments on Parity Debt; provided, however, that the following shall not be included in Pledged Revenues unless and to the extent set forth in a supplement to the Master Resolution: (a) the interest of the University System in the Available University Fund under Article VII, Section 18 of the State Constitution, including the income therefrom and any fund balances relating thereto (see UNIVERSITY OF THE TEXAS "FINANCIAL MANAGEMENT OF SYSTEM-Fund Balances-Available University Fund)"); (b) amounts received on behalf of any Member under Article VII, Section 17 of the State Constitution, including the income therefrom and any fund balances related thereto (see "FINANCIAL MANAGEMENT OF THE UNIVERSITY OF TEXAS SYSTEM-Debt Management and Anticipated Financings-Financing